uiua-lang/uiua/readme.md

 You can try the language without installing anything on [the website](https://uiua.org).

-If you want to install the interpreter locally there are 2 options:
+If you want to install the interpreter locally, there are 2 options:
 - If your OS is supported, you can simply download the [latest release](https://github.com/uiua-lang/uiua/releases).
 - If not, you will need to install via Cargo.
 This requires [Rust](https://www.rust-lang.org/tools/install) (>=1.75) to be installed.